 Financing options are the ways that your car loan can be paid for.
-These are offered by either the bank or the dealership themselves.
+These are offered by either the bank or the dealership themselves, depending on the type of promo that you want to avail.
 These give buyers the freedom to choose which payment scheme will suit their financial capability.

 Bank financing is when the payment for the car loan will be shouldered by the bank.
 It comes with a smaller interest rate which makes the borrower pay less over the actual SRP of the car.

 However, the downside with bank financing is that the approval doesn't come in as quick as that of in-house financing.
 The banks approve the car loan depending on the lendee’s current financial relationship with them, which includes the credit history, unpaid bills, and unsettled payments to other banks or commodities.

 In-house financing, on the other hand, is an option that the dealership gives to the buyer.
 They offer quicker approval, which sometimes can go in as fast as 2 hours.

 Another advantage of in-house financing is the promos that come with it.
 This include free chattel mortgage fees, 1-year comprehensive insurance, and 3-year LTO registration.
 However, in-house financing sometimes offer higher interest rates which means that the borrower will be paying more over the car's SRP as compared to that of bank financing.